JasperFx/jasper/documentation/documentation/testing/message_tracking.md

 <[sample:AppUsingMessageTracking]>

-Now, in testing you can use extension methods off of `JasperRuntime` that will execute an action with the service bus and wait until all the work started (messages sent should be received, cascading messages should be completed, etc.) has completed -- or it times out in a reasonable time.
+Now, in testing you can use extension methods off of `IJasperHost` that will execute an action with the service bus and wait until all the work started (messages sent should be received, cascading messages should be completed, etc.) has completed -- or it times out in a reasonable time.